 The First and Most Critical Step In Planning a Website: Strategy

-A clear strategy is the most important thing to make before you start your website.
+A clear strategy is the most important thing to make before you start your website or select a website package.
 Research and planning can make or break the usability and effectiveness of your site.
 Divide your strategy into three different parts – Basic or core strategy, long term strategy and dynamic strategy.

 Basic or Core Strategy